Lidianys/SqlDeveloper_Test/README.md

 The CalculateSurveyScore stored procedure calculates the total score for a specified survey by summing the weighted responses.
 It accepts a survey ID as an input parameter and returns the total score based on predefined weights for each response.
 This procedure allows for efficient and reusable score calculation across different surveys

 To create the necessary stored procedure for calculating survey scores, **run the `stored_procedure.sql` script** in your database management tool.
 Once the procedure is created, it can be used as needed by calling it with the desired survey ID, for example:

 ```
-sql
 call CalculateSurveyScore(2);
 ```